 Personal Experience with Weighted Blankets

 We were very fortunate to receive two complimentary blankets for our children to use from the CMFRT company.
-This gave us the chance to fully try them out for ourselves, and be able to give you our honest feed back.
+This gave us the chance to fully try them out for ourselves, and be able to give you our honest feedback.

-Bean has a huge list of diagnosis, so she was the first to try a blanket.
+Bean has a huge list of diagnoses, so she was the first to try a blanket.
 She is diagnosed with (you ready for this?)
 Autism, ADHD, RLS, and Sleep Apnea.
 So as you can imagine, she would be the toughest critic.
 If it doesn’t help her, she won’t use it.

 I am happy to say that the 7 lb blanket from CMFT works wonders for her!
-She has been using it ever night since she got it!
+She has been using it every night since she got it!
 Thankfully, it has a removable duvet cover that I can wash when needed.

 There Ya Go!

-Hopefully, we answered your questions of “what is a weighted blanket?” and “what are the benefits of a weight blanket?”
+Hopefully, we answered your questions of “what is a weighted blanket?” and “what are the benefits of a weighted blanket?”
 Make sure to subscribe to our newsletter to keep up with the latest at The Mom Kind!